For SEOs, content strategists, and agencies who need a structured content plan

 The Problem

 Content gets published without a clear hierarchy.
-Pages overlap, internal links are inconsistent, and Google cannot determine which page is the authority on a subject.
+Pages overlap, internal links are inconsistent, entity coverage is thin, and Google cannot determine which page is the authority on a subject.

 The Consequence

-Without a clear structure, topical authority never fully consolidates.
+Without a clear structure and entity depth, topical authority never fully consolidates.
 Rankings plateau even when content quality is high.

 The Fix